 Autumn is in the air.
 Autumn is definitely one of my absolute favorite seasons, I have been waiting for this since the oppressive heat wave we called “summer” began several months ago.
 The crisp dry air, the earth scented breezes and the magnificent colors are a comfort and a delight.
 I always look forward to the first chair tea of the year, the first roasted pumpkin, the first fall flavors.

-Of course, the farmer's market becomes one of the most happening places in town this time of year, brimming with countless veggies and other offerings.
+Of course, the farmer’s market becomes one of the most happening places in town this time of year, brimming with countless veggies and other offerings.
 Last year, my husband and I bought and acorn squash to try a new dessert.
+We served it for Thanksgiving to family and friends.
+I wasn’t sure how it would come out, as I’d never eaten a roasted acorn squash before.
 It.
 Was.
 Amazing.
-So this year, as soon as I started to feel the chill, I began craving it.
+So amazing that this year, as soon as I started to feel the chill, I began craving it.
 This time though, I added ice cream!

 Roasted Acorn Squash

 I just can’t get over how delicious and sweet these are.
 I’m not usually a big pumpkin pie fan, so this is my quintessential fall flavored dessert.
 Plus, I love to use super fresh squash from the local farmer’s market.

 - 1 Acorn Squash

 - 4 tbsp brown sugar

 - Preheat oven to 400, cut the squash in half lengthwise and scoop out seeds/strings.